KaZedKa/velocity/README.md

 Docker image to run velocity server.
-To use run: docker run -d kazedka/velocity -p 25565:25565 -name velocity
+To use run: docker run -d -it -p 25565:25565 --name velocity kazedka/velocity

 Can edit the config by doing:
 1. docker exec velocity /bin/bash